shijxcs/LIFT/README.md

 # Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts

-This is the source code for the paper: [Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts](https://arxiv.org/abs/2309.10019)
+This is the source code for the paper: [Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts](https://arxiv.org/abs/2309.10019) (ICML 2024).

 ## Requirements